Trumeet/MiniRec/README.md

 * Self-contained EFI Stub application, with root image builtin.

-* Network, especially WiFi, is not supposed to work.
-(In fact that's because I'm not familiar with all these building & kernel stuff, lol.
-The firmware, on the other hand, may be giant.)
+* Network is not supported.

 * Various of FS support in kernel (for example, Btrfs, Xfs, NTFS...).
 NVME support enabled.